 - Write a realistic scenario question you know learners will relate to

 But not all scenarios are created equal.
 It takes practice to learn how to write a scenario that keeps learners engaged and helps achieve your learning goals.
-We’ve been putting in the work to learn what makes a scenario successful—here’s a quick overview of scenario-based learning and a few simple steps for how to write a scenario that engages your learners.
+We’ve been putting in the work to learn what makes a scenario successful (shoutout to Cathy Moore, another thought leader in the learning space, who wrote Map It, one of our favorite books).
+Here’s a quick overview of scenario-based learning and a few simple steps for how to write a scenario that engages your learners.

 What is scenario-based learning?

 Scenario-based learning is an interactive instructional strategy that uses real-life situations and narratives to engage learners.
 A scenario describes a premise, including just enough detail for the learner to react with a “best” decision on how to proceed in that situation.
 While a traditional knowledge check tests a learner’s memory of a concept (such as recalling or recognizing information), a scenario tests the learner’s ability to apply that concept.

 There are two types of scenarios that we tend to use: standalone scenarios and branching scenarios.